 Beyond the Pandemic panel series (2020-2022)

 An effort that I started in June 2020 in response to the statements and momentum around Black Lives Matter/Indigenous Lives Matter and the injustices against people of color, this panel series features Black, Indigenous, and People of Color as they provide their insights on Indigenous sovereignty and diversity, equity & inclusion in the outdoors.
-Register here for Part III, which will feature four Indigenous guides as they share their experiences of working in the outdoor industry.
+Access to Part III recording is now available to watch on YouTube.